linode/manager/CONTRIBUTING.md

 Copy relative changes from the [CHANGELOG.md](https://github.com/linode/manager/blob/master/CHANGELOG.md) into the release description.

 Creating a release candidate:
-1. run yarn release ${release version} ${release date yyyy.MM.dd}, this will create the release branch and update changelog.
+1. run `yarn release ${release version} ${release date yyyy.MM.dd}`, this will create the release branch and update changelog.
 (Note: make sure to stage any work, the script will clear working tree)
 2. review changelog, update manually if necessary
 3. `yarn version --new-version ${release version}` # bump a minor or major version, updating both the `package.json` and `yarn-shrinkwrap.json`
 4. stage and commit the version bump and changelog addition commit message 'v${release version}'